laczbali/factorio-server/README.md

 If a config file is not provided by the user, the startup script will create one with default settings.

 If it doesn't already exist, the startup script will create a `mods` folder at the same location, which will be used by the server.

-If the server needs a version update, simply run steps `5 -> 3`.
-The script will download the latest stable version.

 Factorio uses UDP port 34197.